 TEACH A GIRL TO SWIM seeks to raise awareness about drowning, how it affects girls and women differently, how this risk is multiplied by climate change, and why swimming can be such an effective survival and risk reduction strategy.
 The campaign also seeks to bring attention and resources to organisation’s such as Bangladesh’s Centre for Injury Prevention and Research, Bangladesh (CIPRB), whose lifesaving SwimSafe programmes have transformed at-risk communities in rural Bangladesh.

-It seeks to pair and help resource pathbreaking organisations and efforts from across the world, such as the UK charity, Level Water, will teaches disabled kids to swim, and Swim for Life in Vietnam, which is teaching a new generation of children survival swim skills.
-And TEACH A GIRL TO SWIM seeks to impart a love for swimming, which can have a transformative and beneficial impact on human health and well-being at any age.
+It seeks to pair and help resource path-breaking organisations and efforts from across the world, such as the UK charity Level Water which teaches disabled kids to swim, and the INGO Collaborative for Drowning Prevention in Vietnam, which is teaching a new generation of children survival swim skills.
+TEACH A GIRL TO SWIM also seeks to impart a love for swimming, which can have a transformative and beneficial impact on human health and well-being at any age.

 WHAT WILL I BE DOING WITH 'TEACH A GIRL TO SWIM'?

-The TEACH A GIRL TO SWIM campaign was officially kicked off at the United Nations Global Platform on Disaster Risk Reduction in May 2017 in Cancun, Mexico, with a 5k opening swim in the waters of the official venue, the Moon Palace Hotel.
-I am fundraising now to support the next major stage of the campaign, which I will be doing entirely in a voluntary capacity.
+The TEACH A GIRL TO SWIM campaign was officially kicked off at the United Nations Global Platform on Disaster Risk Reduction in May 2017 in Cancun, Mexico, where I swam a 5km opening swim in the waters of the official venue, the Moon Palace Hotel.
+I am now fundraising to support the next major stage of the campaign - to which I will be devoting most of 2018 - and which I will be doing in a voluntary capacity.

-As part of TEACH A GIRL TO SWIM, I will also be swimming 50km in 5 of London’s iconic Lidos (open air swimming pools) in 5 days in Spring 2018.
-This 50 x 5 x 5 challenge will engage London’s swimming, fitness, women’s & girls’ empowerment, climate and health communities, along with London’s many diaspora communities from climate-vulnerable parts of the world.
+As part of TEACH A GIRL TO SWIM, I have created a personal swimming challenge in some of my favourite Lidos (open air swimming pools) in London.
+I'll be swimming 50km in 5 of London’s most iconic Lidos in 5 consecutive days in May 2018.
+This 50 in 5 in 5 challenge will engage London’s swimming, fitness, women’s & girls’ empowerment, climate and health communities, along with London’s many diaspora communities from climate-vulnerable parts of the world.
 Work with schools and the media will be key components of an outreach strategy designed to inspire and engage.

-TEACH A GIRL TO SWIM will work in partnership with a range of UN bodies - UN Women, UNICEF, WHO, UNDP, UNFCCC, UNISDR - and inspiring NGOs such as Save the Children, Plan International, CIPBR, Swim for Life Vietnam, RNLI, Level Water, and professional bodies and corporate partners, to raise awareness and the resources necessary to effectively tackle drowning deaths and transform the lives of women and girls.
+TEACH A GIRL TO SWIM will work to support the common aims of a range of UN bodies - UN Women, UNICEF, WHO, UNDP, UNFCCC, UNISDR - and NGOs such as Save the Children, Plan International, CIPBR, INGO Collaborative for Drowning Prevention in Vietnam, RNLI, Level Water, in partnership with professional bodies and corporate partners, to raise awareness and the resources necessary to effectively tackle drowning deaths and transform the lives of women and girls.

 SOME FURTHER INFORMATION ON DROWNING ...